babblevoice/tino/README.md

 ## Todo

+- revise the `exclude-lists-main` option to default behaviour
 - allow use of content file tag value in template file subpath
 - extend use of path tag to other nested files
 - revise remaining commands to equivalent Python method calls